Connorwz/Climate-DS/Random_Forest/Research_log.md

 # 7/2/2024
 1. It's found that random forest models cannot be fitted without GPU-acceleration: choose cuML to accelerate model fitting;
 2. cuML supports only MSE as split criterion and Y $\in \mathbb{R}$;
-3. Use GridSearchCV to find best hyperparameters accuracy metric is MAE for each node;
+3. Use GridSearchCV to find best hyperparameters where accuracy metric is MAE for each node;
 4. Linear correlation coefficient is 0.11: it's found that preprocessing codes have problems;
-5. Fix the problem and Linear correlation coefficient is 0.3x
+5. Fix the problem and linear correlation coefficient is 0.3x;
+6. Use GridSearchCV to find best hyperparameters where accuracy metric is MSE for each node;